Free Incorporation when you bundle with Accounting

 Why foreigners need a Singapore business bank account

-But here’s the catch: most traditional banks in Singapore still expect you to be physically present, hold a valid visa (like an Employment Pass), and meet deposit or balance thresholds that don’t make sense for a lean startup.
+Moreover, most traditional banks in Singapore still expect you to be physically present, hold a valid visa (like an Employment Pass), and meet deposit or balance thresholds that don’t make sense for a lean startup.

-If you’re running your business from overseas, or haven’t relocated yet, digital-first solutions might be the solution.
+If you’re running your business from overseas or haven’t relocated yet, digital-first solutions might be the solution.

 Documents required to open a Singapore business bank account as a foreigner

-• The company constitution (or M&AA)
+• Company constitution (or M&AA)

 Feature